zyedidia/CSFML/readme.txt

 ----------

 SFML and CSFML are open-source projects, and they need your help to go on growing and improving.
-Don't hesitate to post suggestions or bug reports on the forum (http://en.sfml-dev.org/forums/), submit patches by e-mail, or post new bugs/features requests on the task tracker (https://github.com/LaurentGomila/CSFML/issues/).
+Don't hesitate to post suggestions or bug reports on the forum (http://en.sfml-dev.org/forums/) or post new bugs/features requests on the task tracker (https://github.com/LaurentGomila/CSFML/issues/).
 You can even fork the project on GitHub, maintain your own version and send us pull requests periodically to merge your work.